-- b) Quota system for PWD It is a system of employment quotas covering PWD with a degree of disability equal to or greater than 60%, which aims at their hiring by private sector employers and public sector bodies [179]. - c) Changes in social protection area the recent introduction of new benefits and social responses, more in line with the perspective of human rights, was positively registered, such as Social Services for Inclusion and the Support Model for Independent Living.
-However, more conventional social responses such as Occupational Activity Centres and Residential Homes registered growth trends, both in terms of the number of equipment and the number of vacancies [184].
+- a) Digital citizenship The Portuguese government considered digital accessibility as one of the priorities for PWD.
+In this sense, some tools and mechanisms (mostly online portals) were developed that would facilitate access to digital information were developed [192].
+These strategies are in line with the EU Directive on web accessibility [162]. - b) Quota system for PWD It is a system of employment quotas covering PWD with a degree of disability equal to or greater than 60%, which aims at their hiring by private sector employers and public sector bodies [192]. - c) Changes in social protection area the recent introduction of new benefits and social responses, more in line with the perspective of human rights, was positively registered, such as Social Services for Inclusion and the Support Model for Independent Living.
+However, more conventional social responses such as Occupational Activity Centres and Residential Homes registered growth trends, both in terms of the number of equipment and the number of vacancies [197].